What is Biology?

 Students who are applying for competitive courses such as oxbridge, medicine, veterinary science and dentistry have a dedicated staff mentor who will guide them through all stages of the application process from admission tests, through to personal statements and then to mock interviews.

 Many extracurricular trips are run each year and this year included visits to the University of Southampton, Reading and Portsmouth where students had the opportunity to perform experiments in the University laboratories.
 Other 2015 trips included attending the “Biology in Action” lectures at the Institute of Education in London, and attending interactive workshops run by the Royal College of Pathologists and Anaesthetists.
-Every two years a marine ecology field trip is taken abroad in the summer to give students the opportunity to learn to scuba dive and take part in ecological research under the guidance of University staff; in July 2015 our students will be taking part in a marine biology expedition in Greece.
+Every two years a marine ecology field trip is taken abroad in the summer to give students the opportunity to learn to scuba dive and take part in ecological research under the guidance of University staff; in July 2015 our students took part in a marine biology expedition in Greece.

 All of the Biology staff are experienced extended project supervisors and Biology is a very popular subject area within which students choose their research projects.
 Those students who have interviews at University find the research skills they gain from the extended project invaluable.